ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 attach a link, but rather point to a different AMQP container where the requested or assigned partition is available.

-If the event log assigns a partition-bound links and wants to renegotiate those assignments, it MAY gracefully close some or all attached links and the respective producer or consumer SHOULD then attempt to establish a new link.
+If the event log assigns partition-bound links to consumers and wants to renegotiate those assignments, it MAY gracefully close some or all attached links and the respective producer or consumer SHOULD then attempt to establish a new link.

+Whether the event log node assigns partition-bound or partition-agnostic links MAY be a configurable implementation choice.
+Partition-bound links provide the consumer with the assurance that all transfers belong to the given partition, which is desireable when the partitioning model extends into resources beyond the event log.

 The binding of a producer or consumer to a partition MAY be negotiated using link properties when the link is being attached.
 A consumer or producer MAY request